osamaahmed2512/Ecommerce-Depi/README.md

 GET	/api/order/admin?status=pending (Admin)
 PUT	/api/order/admin/{id}/status (Admin)

-💳 Checkout
+Checkout
 Method	Endpoint
 GET	/api/checkout/cart-summary
 GET	/api/checkout/shipping-addresses
 POST	/api/checkout/process

 🔐 Security Highlights
-JWT: Authenticated access between React & backend API.
+JWT tokens ensure secure communication between the frontend and backend API.

-BCrypt: Secure password storage.

-Role-Based Authorization: Admin-only restrictions.

-ValidatorFilter: Custom input validation middleware (backend).
+BCrypt is used for safe password hashing.

+Role-based authorization secures sensitive operations for Admins.

+Custom ValidatorFilter middleware is used for backend request validation.

 🌐 Full Stack User Flow Example
-User registers/login in React UI → Backend issues JWT.
+User registers or logs in via the React UI, receiving a JWT token from the backend.

-React saves JWT in local storage → used in all protected API calls.
+The JWT is saved in local storage and used in all protected API calls.

-User browses, adds products to cart in React UI → API /api/cart.

-User checks out → React calls API /api/checkout/process.

-Orders & stock managed by backend automatically.
+Users browse products and add them to their cart via the React interface, calling the /api/cart endpoint.

+Users complete the checkout process by invoking the backend API at /api/checkout/process.

+The backend handles stock management and order creation.

-Admin manages everything from React Admin Panel using backend APIs.
+Administrators manage products, categories, orders, and users from the React Admin Panel, using backend APIs.

-🤝 Contributing
+🤝 Contributing Guidelines
-bash
-نسخ
-تحرير

 git checkout -b feature/your-feature git commit -m "Add your feature" git push origin feature/your-feature
-Open a Pull Request.
+Please open a Pull Request for review and merging.

-📬 Contact
+📬 Contact Information
+For any inquiries, please contact:
 📧 osamaahmed52136@gmail.com